thodoris-spyridis/thodoris-spyridis/README.md

-Α Buisness analyst exploring and learning about data analytics, machine learning and software enginearing.
+Α Buisness analyst exploring and learning about data analytics, machine learning and software engineering.